Khusanjon-B/doublePendulum/README.md

 - **Frame-rate independence.** Physics is stepped by `dt = GetFrameTime()`, so motion runs at a consistent real-world speed regardless of frame rate.
 - **Fixed-length trail.** The lower bob's recent positions are stored in a capped buffer and drawn as fading line segments (newer = brighter).
 - **Throttled UI.** The energy/drift text refreshes a few times per second rather than every frame, decoupling display rate from simulation rate for readability.
+- **Coordinate-space discipline.** The pendulum is drawn in a camera-centered world space (origin at screen center); the UI (energy text, reset button) is drawn in screen space.
+Hit-tests are matched to the space of the thing being tested — world coordinates for the bobs, screen coordinates for the button — which is the source of most interaction bugs when mixed up.
+- **Angle recovery via `atan2`.** Dragging a bob recovers the arm's angle from the touch point relative to that arm's pivot, using `atan2(dy, dx)` for full 360° coverage in the display's y-down convention.

 ---